Jiyao17/jiyao17.github.io/_pages/about.md

 I am currently (Apr.
 2024) a 3rd-year Ph.D. candidate at the Computer and Information Sciences Department at Temple University, advised by [Dr. Yu Wang](https://cis.temple.edu/~yu/){:target="_blank"}.

 I am interested in research on the intersections of networking and other cutting-edge technologies, especially network + AI/quantum.
-For example, on networks+AI, I have recently worked on federeted/distributed machine learning, network foundation models based on LLMs, and spatio-temporal analysis for network traffics; on networks+quantum, I have recently worked on entanglement distribution optimization, quantum networks planning, and satellite-based quantum networks.
+For example, on networks + AI, I have recently worked on federeted/distributed machine learning, and LLMs for networking; on networks + quantum, I have recently worked on entanglement distribution optimization, and quantum-classic optmizations for networking.

 I have worked at Toyota Motor North America as a machine learning research intern during Aug. - Dec.
 2023, supervised by Dr. Yongkang Liu.
 We pre-processed the raw data and designed a battery prediction model for electric vehicles with ~10% MAPE, which is **better than Tesla**'s.